hastagAB/GSoC-2020/README.md

 <h2>2.
 Integrating Nirjas with Atarashi <img src="https://i.pinimg.com/originals/5a/0d/cd/5a0dcd8f92afeec3b2b27f617bf0a714.gif" width="80"></h2>

-The next task was to replace existing code comment extractor with Nirjas in Atarashi.
+The next task was to replace existing [code comment extractor](https://github.com/amanjain97/code_comment/) with [Nirjas](https://github.com/fossology/nirjas) in [Atarashi](https://github.com/fossology/atarashi).
-At this point, the existing code comment extractor was not working at all and was throwing an error whenever an agent was called.
+At this point, the existing [code comment extractor](https://github.com/amanjain97/code_comment/) was not working at all and was throwing an error whenever an agent was called.
 So we took the right decision to create our code comment extractor.

-Nirjas supports almost all the major languages currently and will be continuously developed and maintained by FOSSology itself.
+Nirjas supports almost all the [major programming languages](https://github.com/fossology/nirjas#supported-languages) currently and will be continuously developed and maintained by [FOSSology](https://github.com/fossology) itself.

 The integration is done in such a way that it will extract and pass only those comments which contain a license statement.
-The comments classification by Nirjas played a big role here followed by our customized list of tokens which helps us find the actual license comment out of all other comments.
+The comments classification by Nirjas played a big role here followed by our [customized list of tokens](https://github.com/fossology/atarashi/blob/master/atarashi/libs/commentPreprocessor.py#L37) which helps us find the actual license comment out of all other comments.
 Earlier the comment extractor used to pass all the comments which made the input string little bit noisier to detect.

 A small change was done in the Evaluator where the testing files were zipped and the existing code was improved.